European Search and Rescue (SAR) Competition Bonanza (Northern Norway SAR, Netherlands SARHC, Ireland SAR Aviation and UK’s UKSAR2G)

 The current IRCG helicopter contract, signed in July 2010, is with CHC Ireland (CHCI) who operate 5 Sikorsky S-92As from Dublin, Waterford, Shannon and Sligo.
 Ireland has contracted SAR helicopters since 1997.
-The PIN is clear that the procurement will be for an aviation service, not simply a helicopter service.

 The current 10 year contract (with 3 x 1 year optional extensions) commenced service in July 2012.

 UKSAR2G Aviation Tender: Maritime and Coastguard Agency (HM Coastguard [HMCG])

 …will take account of how the current UKSAR helicopter service has evolved and will seek to understand other emergency services’ requirements and needs to shape a highly collaborative and innovative solution…from first principles to develop a more tailored and modern means of delivering vital search and rescue capabilities in a more cost-efficient and innovative way.